masum919/my_custom_controller/README.md

 ![Image](https://github.com/user-attachments/assets/33788928-c91a-4b22-8ae2-714f0bb1dc46)

-Now change `Fixed fram` to `world`.
+Now change `Fixed frame` to `world`.
 Check if you can control the rollers with Joint State Publisher GUI.
 Now you can save your rviz config file to a folder `rviz`.

 ---